dalath/room-sprawl/CONTRIBUTING.md

 ## Where to begin?
 Look at the setupRooms method in main.js.
 Simplest way to start would be to copy-and-paste an existing line and make your changes to it.
+To see how your particular room fits into the sprawl, have a look at [MAP.txt]

 ## Some meaty docs